Skip to content

 This line will add expectations that:

-And, when used on expects, will create two reader methods for you:
+And, when used on expects, will create a reader method for you:

 NOTES